Oromis/touch-vtt/README.md

 This is a drop-down setting instead of a checkbox because there might be other methods to change token direction in the future.

+#### Targeting behavior

+- **Off:** Targeting is unchanged from how FoundryVTT handles it natively
+- **Allow single target:** Tap a token you don't own to target it.
+Other targets will be released.
+Tap this token or any other token again to un-target it.
+- **Allow multiple targets:** Tap a token you don't own to target it in addition to any other targets you selected.
+Tap this token again to un-target it.

 #### Enlarge buttons in on-screen UI

 - **Checked:** Makes buttons in the left-hand menu structure easier to hit by making them larger: